tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 Time-block planning leverages the psychological effects of implementation intentions by pre-scheduling your time for your entire working day.

 One intention I have been trying to set for myself is a one-hour, mid-day lunch break.
 Taking a break in the middle of the day can be difficult to time just right with habit stacking.
 This is where I have found time-block planning to shine.
 Knowing I plan to stop at a certain time will impact the decisions I make as the time draws nearer.
 Some days, this may mean I don't start a new task and break early and other days it could mean I move my break back to let me keep up with my flow state.
-Despite sometimes rearranging my schedule, I have pre-committing an hour for lunch helps me to actually take the time.
+Despite sometimes rearranging my schedule, pre-committing the time for lunch makes it easier to use this time.

 You don't have to dive into time-block planning fully to set an intention to take a regular lunch break.
 A simpler starting point is to schedule a recurring lunchtime break on your work calendar; this applies the foundations of intention setting and has the bonus effect of preventing others from scheduling during your allotted break time.